dcodev1702/splunk_2_adx/README.md

-# splunk_2_adx
+# Splunk-2-ADX Data Migration
-Python demo code to read from ADX Database Table
+Python demo using Kusto SDK to ingest to and query from ADX Database (Table|SplunkTableRaw)